My 2023 Year in Music

 Album of the Year

-This album earned the top spot with 68 plays (1.2% of my listening).
-It was my most-played album in July.
+This album earned the top spot with 5 plays (0.1% of my listening).

 Top 25 Artists